-Many emails that come into our office from this website, come from people who cannot get a SLAP tear surgery.
-Why?
+Many emails that come in from this website, come from people asking about SLAP tear surgery.
+Some people want to know if they can avoid surgery.
+Some people are looking for options because they cannot get a SLAP tear surgery.
+Why can’t they get the surgery?
 Because their doctor/surgeon does not hold out good hope that surgery will be effective for them.
 Who are these people?
-From the emails we get, people with multi-directional instability, people who already had the surgery and despite it being a successful surgery, the person still had pain and range of motion issues.
+From the emails we get, they are usually people with multi-directional shoulder instability, or, people who already had the surgery and despite it being a successful surgery, the person still had pain and range of motion issues.

 In May 2017, A Norwegian research team lead by Dr Cecilie Piene Schrøder, an Orthopedic surgeon, examined the effectiveness of the routine surgical procedures they were performing for SLAP lesions or tears of the shoulder.
 Here is what the research team noted:(1)

 - Labral repair and biceps tenodesis are routine operations for superior labrum anterior posterior (SLAP) lesion of the shoulder, but evidence of their effectiveness is lacking.

 - We (the research team) evaluated the effect of labral repair surgery, biceps tenodesis surgery and sham (placebo) surgery on SLAP lesions.

 So what Dr. Schrøder and his colleagues were looking for was to see if the surgeries they were performing actually worked by comparing them to a Sham or placebo surgery.

 - They did a a double-blind, sham-controlled trial with 118 surgical candidates (average age 40 years), with patient history, clinical symptoms and MRI arthrography indicating an isolated type II SLAP lesion.